sparkle-project/sparkle-project.github.io/documentation/package-updates/index.md

 Package installation allows Sparkle to update your application by downloading and installing a package, `pkg`, or multi-package, `mpkg` usually without user interaction except for asking for an administrator password.

-### Automatic Flat Package Installation

-Sparkle supports developers serving and signing flat `*.pkg` or `*.mpkg` packages directly without having to zip or archive them.
-[Older versions](/documentation/upgrading/) of Sparkle require archiving package files however, so you may want to keep archiving them until majority of your users update to your application with Sparkle <place-holder-version> or later.
-Read further below if this applies to you.

 ### Automatic Archived Installation

 An automatic archived installation occurs when Sparkle finds a `*.pkg` or `*.mpkg` file in the root of the download archive.
-[Even older versions](/documentation/upgrading/) of Sparkle required the filename to be `*.sparkle_guided.pkg` to perform an automatic installation, so you may want to keep that name until majority of your users update to your application with Sparkle 1.16 or later.
+[Older versions](/documentation/upgrading/) of Sparkle required the filename to be `*.sparkle_guided.pkg` to perform an automatic installation, so you may want to keep that name until majority of your users update to your application with Sparkle 1.16 or later.

 **Note**: For Sparkle 2.0 (Beta), you must add `sparkle:installationType="package"` to your appcast item for updating automatic packages that are archived.

+### Automatic Bare Installation

+Sparkle [1.26 or later](/documentation/upgrading/) supports serving and signing flat `*.pkg` or `*.mpkg` packages directly without having to zip or archive them.
+You may want to keep archiving them however until majority of your users update to your application with a version of Sparkle that supports this.

 ### Interactive Archived UI Installation